 It’s a game-changer for your business to have top organic ranking in a search.
 According to InFront Webworks, 91.5% of web traffic goes no further than page 1 in the search results, so if you aren’t there, you likely won’t be found.
 In fact, SEO Made Simple identified recent studies that show the top three natural search results on page 1 of Google receive more than 65% of all search engine clicks.

 Search engines used to be all about keywords, but just the keywords, not the context in which they were used.
 Search engines search for keywords embedded in the code of websites (meta tags, image tags, etc.).
-For awhile, not all companies had their websites coded correctly, so those that did had an advantage.
+For a while, not all companies had their websites coded correctly, so those that did had an advantage.
 Additionally, companies would “keyword stuff,” which is using the most popular keywords over and over on the page to make it easier to be found by the search engine and get top ranking.
 As a result, content typically was poorly written and hard to read.
 Optimizing for the search engines was more important than providing good content for site visitors.

 Today, keyword stuffing is considered a “Black Hat” technique, meaning it violates search engines’ terms of service.
-Black hat techniques are rule-breaking practices done with the goal of getting better ranking.
+Black hat techniques are rule-breaking practices done with the goal of getting a better ranking.
 However, if discovered by the search engine company, the offending website will receive punishments that can range from being placed lower in the search results to being blacklisted, which is being completely removed from the search results.

 “White Hat” techniques are practices that fall in line with the terms of service set by the search engine.
 It’s doing things the right way, which is providing quality content that is easy to read and includes the right number of relevant keywords.
-Instead of picking out one or two keywords and using them over and over, the current best practice is to use a variety of related keywords a couple times each, enough to be found by search engines without bogging down copy.
+Instead of picking out one or two keywords and using them over and over, the current best practice is to use a variety of related keywords a couple of times each, enough to be found by search engines without bogging down copy.

 It’s also important to consider competition when identifying and utilizing keywords.
 On the one hand, you want to use keywords that are relevant and popular to your target segments.
 However, popular keywords will be utilized by more companies, which will make it more difficult to rank and stand out from the competition.
 Less common keywords may not receive a massive volume of searches, but there will be less competition for them as well.
 That means you have a better chance of ranking well and standing out when the term is searched.
 A good practice is to use a combination of each.

-Google has made several recent updates to its platform that affect SEO.
+Google has made several updates to its platform that affect SEO.
 Until you begin developing an SEO strategy, don’t worry too much about the details.
 However, it’s good to have a basic understanding of the terms.

 - Google Hummingbird – Released in 2013, Hummingbird is an update to Google’s search algorithm designed to return better search results.
 It does this by judging the context of a search to better respond to the searcher’s intent.
 Rather than returning results based on each word of the search individually, it looks for results based on the entire search phrase.